-Michael Findlay, Esperanza Sobrino, Tsutomu Takashima, Ken Yeh, and Fiona Biberstein are the directors of Acquavella.
+Michael Findlay, Esperanza Sobrino, Tsutomu Takashima, and Ken Yeh are the directors of Acquavella.
 Their combined experience represents a wide range of expertise in acquisition, appraisal and education.
-Business can be conducted in French, Italian, Japanese, German, Mandarin, Taiwanese, Hebrew, Spanish, and English.
+Business can be conducted in French, Italian, Japanese, Mandarin, Taiwanese, Spanish, and English.

 Acquavella is located at 18 East 79th Street in New York City, occupying a five-story French neo-classical townhouse.